grasshoppermouse/grasshoppermouse.github.io.old/_posts/2015-04-19-pregnancy-immunosuppression.md

 > Most evidence supporting a Th2 shifts derives from studies of [the maternal/fetal] interface rather than systemic immunity.
 Although inflammatory events have been shown to be important at critical times at the beginning and end of gestation, for the most part, the uterine environment is biased toward Th2 [34].
 Arguments for a Th2 bias in the periphery are much more contentious [35].

-Second, the fetus and placenta are now seen as an active players that mostly cooperate with the maternal immune system to provide immunity during pregnancy (Mor et al. 2010).
+Second, the fetus and placenta are now seen as an active players that generally cooperate with the maternal immune system to provide immunity during pregnancy (Mor et al. 2010).

 Third, earlier views were heavily influenced by studies of pregnancy complications and loss in humans, as well as mouse models, which might not translate to immune responses during healthy human pregnancies.